sematic-ai/sematic/docs/cli.md

 This is the full list of supported user settings:
-- `SEMATIC_API_ADDRESS`: the address of the Sematic server to use for pipeline executions
+- `SEMATIC_API_ADDRESS`: the address of the Sematic server to use for pipeline executions; optional
-- `SEMATIC_API_KEY`: the user's personal API key, used to associate pipeline submissions
+- `SEMATIC_API_KEY`: the user's personal API key, used to associate pipeline submissions; required
-- `SNOWFLAKE_USER`: the Snowflake user
+- `SNOWFLAKE_USER`: the Snowflake user; required only if you have pipelines that use Snowflake
-- `SNOWFLAKE_PASSWORD`: the Snowflake password
+- `SNOWFLAKE_PASSWORD`: the Snowflake password; required only if you have pipelines that use Snowflake
-- `SNOWFLAKE_ACCOUNT`: the Snowflake account
+- `SNOWFLAKE_ACCOUNT`: the Snowflake account; required only if you have pipelines that use Snowflake

 ### Server settings